tonyhieu/P1-Tactical-Apes/README.md

 - Have the algorithms for the simulations coded
 - Have the code for each simulation seperated into MVC

+[Here](https://github.com/tonyhieu/P1-Tactical-Apes/blob/main/runcode.md) is a link to the document that specifies how to run our code.

 | Person | Goals Completed/Accomplishments | Evidence |
 | --- | --- | --- |
 | Vihan Jayaraman |  |